 - At least 30 days prior to receiving clinical trial services.

 - Within 24 hours of any inpatient admission, including emergent inpatient admissions.

-- At least 5 days prior to the scheduled start of home health services, except those enrollees needing home health services after hospital discharge.
+- At least five days prior to the scheduled start of home health services, except those enrollees needing home health services after hospital discharge.

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows:

-- For services that require prior authorization, within 3 business days of receipt.
+- For services that require prior authorization, within three calendar days of receipt.